ryrob30/mobile-services.en/help/ios/ios-ext/c-stand-alone-extension-implementation.md

 Here is some additional information:

-* An additional context data value, [!DNL a.RunMode] has been added to indicate whether the data comes from your containing app or your extension:
+* An additional context data value, `a.RunMode` has been added to indicate whether the data comes from your containing app or your extension:

+  * `a.RunMode = Application`

-  * [!DNL a.RunMode = Application] This value means that the hit came from the containing app.
+     This value means that the hit came from the containing app.
+  * `a.RunMode = Extension`

-  * [!DNL a.RunMode = Extension] This value means that the hit came from the extension.
+    This value means that the hit came from the extension.

 * No lifecycle call is triggered on iOS extension apps.